RENEW

 This is not a calculation tool.
 It provides an overview of key outcomes in an area and can be used alongside other more detailed and specialist tools and other resources where necessary.

-The toolkit will be hosted on the Local Partnerships website for everyone to access.
+The framework will be hosted on the Local Partnerships website for everyone to access.
 Anyone wanting to shape plans and activities in a local place will be able to use the toolkit to improve long-term outcomes for health, wellbeing, nature and sustainability.

-The toolkit resources will:
+The EXPLORE resources will:

 • Use factor mapping to work out what actions will support better health, wellbeing, nature and sustainability outcomes